Is Punishing Innocent People Unconstitutional?

 But Dunn’s case was more than the story of yet another young Black person caught up in a cycle of crime and violence.

-Sometime later another man who had witnessed the shooting of Rodgers said that it was too dark for anyone to see who killed him.
+Sometime later another man who had witnessed the shooting of Rogers said that it was too dark for anyone to see who killed him.

 In 2020, Missouri Circuit Court Judge William Hickle reviewed the Dunn case and concluded that Dunn was “actually innocent.”
-As he put it, based on the new evidence, “no jury would now convict Christopher Dunn […] (since) any reasonable juror would have reasonable doubt.”
+As he put it, based on the new evidence, he did not believe that “any jury would now convict Christopher Dunn” since “any reasonable juror would have reasonable doubt.”*

 So why hasn’t he been set free?